Saved a state bailout, Slovenes question hefty banking bill

 Full details of the results of the review have not yet been released, but Jazbec said about two thirds of the money going into Slovenia’s largest banks was to cover current positions and a third potential future losses.

-The other element of the recapitalisation deal, transfers to a bad bank and losses imposed on junior bondholders, were also to cover possible losses down the line, he said.
+The other element of the recapitalization deal, transfers to a bad bank and losses imposed on junior bondholders, were also to cover possible losses down the line, he said.

-With more of its banking system in state ownership than any other country in the EU, politically-motivated lending was endemic, with big losses from funding management buyouts and other privatisations of state-owned enterprises.
+With more of its banking system in state ownership than any other country in the EU, politically-motivated lending was endemic, with big losses from funding management buyouts and other privatizations of state-owned enterprises.

 Banks also lost heavily by lending to companies who speculated on shares and investments.